We are pleased to accept names of the deceased to be remembered at our altars during Holy Mass during the entire month of November.

 The dead cannot speak.
 Their souls' most fervent request - prayer - cannot be transmitted to us.
 Due to this silence, it is easy for us to slowly forget those who have passed, even our dearest friends and family members.
 For this reason, our Holy Mother Church has dedicated a month for these souls, still very much a part of the Mystical Body of Christ.
 She asks us to redouble our efforts in prayer and sacrifice for them, to assist them to their heavenly reward.

 I urge you take advantage of this important opportunity to relieve the poor souls in purgatory, particularly in this time of crisis when prayers for the deceased have greatly diminished in number and in fervor.
 I therefore encourage you to pray earnestly for the dead during the month of November.
 By visiting a cemetery and praying even mentally each day from November 1st to the 8th, one may also gain a plenary indulgence for the faithful departed.
-Please click here for specific instructions on how to obtain indulgences."

 The Regina Coeli House, headquarters of the SSPX in the United States, is accepting names of the deceased.
 We will place these names on our chapel’s altar to be remembered at the commemoratio pro defunctis of every Mass offered during the month of November.